 Buy the right house – Buying the right home means more than just buying the home you like the most.
 It also means buying the right kind of house to position you for long-term gains.
 In this case, bigger isn’t necessarily better.
 The old adage says that it’s best to buy the worst home in the best neighborhood; savvy real estate investors know that if you’re looking for the best return over the long haul, an average size or smaller house in a great neighborhood, rather than the biggest house in a lesser neighborhood is the safer bet.
 However, the adage is wrong that you should buy the worst house – homes in the bottom 10% of the market actually tend to underperform the market as there is less demand for those types of homes.
 The best strategy is to buy a home that is closer to the average or slightly below in the best neighborhood you can afford.

-Don’t get emotional – It’s important to look at this as an investment as well as a very personal decision – this means that to the extent possible, you need to consider the house on its merits and not become emotionally invested until the home belongs to you.
-Staying detached through the negotiation process will give you more leverage, but you’ll need to be prepared to keep looking if negotiations turn sour.
+Don’t get emotional – It’s important to look at this as an investment as well as a very personal decision; this means that to the extent possible, you need to consider the house on its merits and not become emotionally invested until the home belongs to you.
+Staying detached through the negotiation process will give you more leverage, but you’ll need to be prepared to keep looking if negotiations don’t work out.

 Look before you buy – One of the biggest mistakes a buyer can make is to purchase a home without an inspection.
 Inspection by a professional home inspector typically costs less than $500 and should involve taking a thorough look at the structures and property – from basements and crawlspaces, to attics, the condition of the roof and systems such as heating and air conditioning, and much more.
 It allows you to find out in advance what to expect in terms of repairs and maintenance after the purchase.
 It also offers an opportunity to have issues resolved before the home becomes yours – potentially saving you thousands of dollars.

-Get the seller to pay closing costs – When a house is sold, the seller will typically leave the closing table with cash in his pocket, while the buyer will be scraping to come up with the closing costs needed to purchase the home.
+Get the seller to pay closing costs – When a house is sold, the seller will typically leave the closing table with cash in his or her pocket, while the buyer will have to come up with the closing costs.
 These closing costs can include down payment, loan fees, and other costs.
 Many buyers who are short on cash negotiate to have sellers pay certain allowable closing costs – however, in order to make this work, you’ll typically need to make a full price offer or better, and not negotiate for many repairs.

 There are many well-known ways to save money on vacation travel, such as traveling with frequent flyer miles, or using hotel points to pay for your stay.

 - Download an app – there are apps available that can provide deals on meals and other common needs during your travel.
 Apps like Foursquare can help keep you in the know about deals at your destination.
-Apps like Uber and AirBnB can also help you find deals on transportation and lodging.
+Apps like Lyft, Vrbo, and other home-sharing or rent-by-owner sites can also help you find deals on transportation and lodging.

 - Obtain deals in advance – Apps like Groupon or Living Social can be a great way to find deals in the city you will be visiting.

-- Save on transportation – With the rise of Uber, it is now possible to save big on ground transportation.
-However, because Uber is not regulated like a regular taxi cab, there can sometimes be some risk.
+- Save on transportation – With the rise of Lyft and Uber, it is now possible to save big on ground transportation.
+However, because those companies are not regulated like a regular taxi, there can sometimes be some risk.
 Another alternative?
 Public transportation.
 In most major cities it is safe, cheap and easy to use.
-In fact, in much of Western Europe, the public transportation systems are the simplest and easiest ways to get around.
+In much of Western Europe, the public transportation systems are the simplest and easiest ways to get around.